spekulatius/PHPScraper/websites/examples/outline.md

  - `cleanOutlineWithParagraphs` works similar as `outlineWithParagraphs` does, the difference any empty HTML tags are removed.

 The following examples should help to understand the functionality better.
+There are dedicated methods for [keyword extraction](/examples/extract-keywords) available.

 ## Export the Outline